dlesbre/bibtex-autocomplete/README.md

     ...
   ]
   ```

-- `-O --no-output` don't write any output files (except the one specified by `--dump-data`)
-  can be used with `-v/--verbose` mode to only print a list of changes to the terminal

 - `-v --verbose` verbose mode shows more info.
 It details entries as they are
   being processed and shows a summary of new fields and their source at the end.